John Joseph Adams

-John Joseph Adams (born 1976) is an American science fiction and fantasy editor, critic, and publisher.
+John Joseph Adams (born July 31, 1976) is an American science fiction and fantasy editor, critic, and publisher.

 Career

 Editor

 Adams worked as Assistant Editor at The Magazine of Fantasy & Science Fiction from May 2001 to December 2009.
 In January 2010 he left F&SF to edit Lightspeed Magazine, an online science fiction magazine which launched June 1, 2010.
-In March 2011 he took charge of its sister magazine, Fantasy Magazine.
+In March 2011, he took charge of its sister magazine, Fantasy Magazine.
 In June 2012, Adams and Creeping Hemlock Press successfully closed a $7,500 Kickstarter campaign for funding Nightmare Magazine, the first issue of which released October 2012.
 Originally the co-publisher and editor-in-chief, Adams now serves as publisher.

-Writer

-Additionally, Adams is a writer whose genre essays, interviews, and book reviews have appeared in a variety of publications, including Amazing Stories, Kirkus Reviews, The Internet Review of Science Fiction, Intergalactic Medicine Show, Locus Magazine, Novel & Short Story Writer's Market, Publishers Weekly, SCI FI Wire, Science Fiction Weekly, Shimmer Magazine, Strange Horizons, Subterranean Magazine, and Tor.com.

 Publisher

-In November 2011 Adams purchased Lightspeed and Fantasy Magazine from Sean Wallace of Prime Books.
+In November 2011, Adams purchased Lightspeed and Fantasy Magazine from Sean Wallace of Prime Books.
 With the January 2012 issue, the first published under Adams's ownership, the content of both magazines was combined under the Lightspeed masthead, and Fantasy Magazine was discontinued as an entity.
 The Fantasy Magazine staff was also absorbed into Lightspeed.

 In 2015, Adams became the editor-at-large of John Joseph Adams Books in partnership with Houghton Mifflin Harcourt.